 Magically, woodruff can be used for many purposes.
 The best known ones are probably love and procreation-related purposes, and protection, but also attracting wealth.
-The plant was dedicated to Freya by the Germanic peoples, which explains the first mentioned application.
+This plant was dedicated to the goddess Freya by the Germanic peoples.
+That explains why love and fertility belong to its toolbox.

 Sweet woodruff stands on thin, running rhizomes with many stolons.
 Because of the stolons the plant spreads fairly quickly, but it does not proliferate strongly.
 The stem is square, erect, hairless and unbranched.
 The sessile leaves are arranged in a rosette around the stem.
 The number of leaves varies between 6 and 9.
-They are lanceolate, 0.5 to 1.5 centimeters wide and 2 to 4 cm long with 1 nerve.
+They are lanceolate, 0.5 to 1.5 centimetres wide and 2 to 4 cm long with 1 nerve.
 The leaves are hirsute on the edges.
 At the top, the stem branches and at the stem apexes the flowers stand in umbilical corymbs.
 The flowers are small, white, tubular to funnel-shaped, and rich in nectar.
 It is therefore a good insect plant.
 After flowering, the plant has schizocarps: spherical fruits about 3 mm in size, which have small hook-shaped brushes which are spread by insects.
 The flowers smell sweet.

 Yellow bedstraw can be used in the same manner.

 According to a christian legend, Mary used woodruff to put into Jesus’ crib.
 Hence the Dutch folkname lievevrouwebedstro, which translates roughly as dear lady’s bedstraw.

 The dried leaves can be used as tobacco.
 Combined with coltsfoot and mint leaves, people used it to get rid of nicotine addiction in the olden days.

 Basic membership is free.
 A plant monograph contains:

 It's not allowed to copy content of this website

 and view hidden content